autyzm-pg/friendly-plans/doc/repository-usage-tips.md

 If you would like to create pull request for nonexistent issue, please create it before.
 One of main contributors will add label and milestone for it or it will be discussed to clarify.

 ## Issues
-Issue naming convention: <Shortcut of what is the point of issue>
+Issue naming convention: {Shortcut of what is the point of issue}

 - Issue description should contain what is the main point of issue and required scenarios to cover.
 - Every issue should have list of cases that should be tested during testing process.
 All of them should be covered in code.